Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 ## Reverse a Transaction

 Transactions (postings or transfers) may be cancelled for any number of reasons and members' balances should be updated in a timely manner.
-You may wish to provide a service to handle reversals automatically.
+You may wish to provide a service to handle these reversals automatically.

 A transaction can be fully or partially reversed by sending the same **transactionId** used on the original request.
 The amount of points to reverse will always be specified and the sign (+/-) will indicate the operation to the member's points account.
-Amounts greater than 0 should add points into a member's account, while a negative amount should remove points.
+Positive should add points into a member's account, while negative should remove points.

 Each reversal will be made on a successful transaction.
 If the cumulative amount to be reversed is more than the points originally transacted, the reversal should be rejected.